Game-theoretical approach to minimum entropy productions in information thermodynamics

-{\it Overview of main result.---} We now overview the main results in this letter.
-In order to obtain the Nash equilibrium solution, we assume a near-equilibrium condition, where the Onsager coefficient is defined in the pass between $z'$ and $z$ as $\alpha_{z'\to z}$~\cite{schnakenberg1976network}.
-We also define a summation of Onsager coefficients of each subsystem as $\alpha_X$ and $\alpha_Y$.
+We now overview the main results of this study.
+In order to obtain the Nash equilibrium solution, we assume a near-equilibrium condition, where (the reciprocal of) the Onsager coefficient $\alpha_{e_i}$ is defined for the transition $e_i$ ~\cite{schnakenberg1976network}.
+We remark that the words ``equilibrium'' and ``near-equilibrium condition'' without the word ``Nash'' are used only for thermal equilibrium that is introduced by the detailed balance condition.
+To avoid confusion, we also use the term ``Nash equilibrium'' every time without abbreviation for distinction.
+We also define summations for each subsystem as $\alpha_X=\sum_{e_i \in \mathcal{E}_X} \alpha_{e_i}$ and $\alpha_Y=\sum_{e_i \in \mathcal{E}_Y} \alpha_{e_i}$.